Glory Lithium Project, Nevada

 Cypress has interpreted available historic geophysical data of the Clayton Valley, including reconnaissance gravity survey and seismic reflection survey data.
 Reconnaissance gravity surveys gave a better understanding of the size and extent of the basin and the depth to bedrock on Cypress' Angel and Glory claims.
 A seismic reflection survey helped define location and extent of bounding and in-basin faults, identify depth to bedrock, and identify and trace key stratigraphic horizons laterally and vertically throughout the basin.

-Phase 1 surface sampling of green to bone white mudstone was completed at Cypress' Glory Project at the end of January 2016 in an area within the northwest portion of the property on the west flank of Angel Island.
-Angel Island is one of several isolated exposures of highly deformed and metamorphosed rocks of Cambrian age that are surrounded by basin fill evaporite rocks herein referred to as the "mudstone".
-These mineralized non-hectorite mudstone are not well understood in terms of age but are part of the recent basin fill evaporite rocks of the Clayton Valley based on work completed by the USGS and other research geologists.
-The lithium-rich mudstone exposures likely represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.
+Phase 1 surface sampling of green to bone white claystone was completed at Cypress' Glory Project at the end of January 2016 in an area within the northwest portion of the property on the west flank of Angel Island.
+Angel Island is one of several isolated exposures of highly deformed and metamorphosed rocks of Cambrian age that are surrounded by basin fill evaporite rocks herein referred to as "claystone".
+This mineralized non-hectorite claystone is not well understood in terms of age but are part of the recent basin fill evaporite rocks of the Clayton Valley based on work completed by the USGS and other research geologists.
+The lithium-rich claystone exposures are believed to represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.

-Cypress' January 2016 Phase 1 sampling program returned the highest assay result for lithium in mudstone to be publicly reported in Nevada's Clayton Valley.
-Several of the assays carried greater than 2,000 ppm lithium (Li) (>1.06% Li2CO3) with one assay sample returning a grade of 3,070 ppm lithium (Li) (1.63% Li2CO3) content.
-The assay results encountered suggested a strong possibility of an essentially continuously mineralized volume of lithium-rich mudstone at surface over extensive portions of Cypress' Glory Clayton Valley property.
+Cypress' January 2016 Phase 1 sampling program returned the highest assay result for lithium in claystone to be publicly reported in Nevada's Clayton Valley.
+Several of the assays carried greater than 2,000 ppm lithium (>1.06% Li2CO3 equivalent) with one assay sample returning a grade of 3,070 ppm lithium (1.63% Li2CO3 equivalent) content.
+The assay results encountered suggested a strong possibility of an essentially continuously mineralized volume of lithium-rich claystone at surface over extensive portions of Cypress' Glory Clayton Valley property.

-A series of samples were systematically collected from an approximate 300 foot wide traverse through the mudstone starting at first exposure on the basin side gravel-mudstone contact (west) and ending at a brecciated vertical fault contact of the mudstone with the Cambrian rocks of Angel Island (east).
-The samples were collected at an approximate spacing of 25 feet.
+A series of samples were systematically collected from an approximate 100 meters wide traverse through the claystone starting at first exposure on the basin side gravel-mudstone contact (west) and ending at a brecciated vertical fault contact of the claystone with the Cambrian rocks of Angel Island (east).
+The samples were collected at an approximate spacing of 8 meters.

 2016 Phase 1 assays from the systematic traverse samples averaged >1,500 ppm lithium (Li) and were accompanied by a typical suite of other evoporite rock mineralization.
 Cypress had discovered high lithium grades at surface that well exceeded other reported Clayton Valley sediments and brines.